 - Design a hummingbird garden with vertical layers and tiers for easy flower access.

 - Plant different flowers that attract hummingbirds to encourage more birds to visit.

 - Avoid using insecticides or other chemicals that can deter hummingbirds.

-- Opt for native flowers, plants the birds are most familiar with, whenever possible.
+- Opt for native flowers and plants the birds are most familiar with whenever possible.